 The conversation about British theatre often begins and ends in London.
 The West End dominates reviews, the major award ceremonies are London-centric, and the cultural narrative tends to treat regional theatre as a stepping stone to the capital rather than as a destination in itself.

 This needs to change.
 Regional theatre in the UK is not just thriving — it is, in many respects, doing the more interesting work.
-From the Sheffield Crucible's forensic productions of contemporary plays to the Royal Exchange Manchester's commitment to amplifying Northern voices, the work being made outside London often achieves a focus and urgency that the West End, weighed down by commercial pressures, struggles to match.
+From the Sheffield Crucible's forensic productions to the Royal Exchange Manchester's commitment to Northern voices, the work made outside London often achieves a focus and urgency that the West End, weighed down by commercial pressures, struggles to match.

 The next time you're planning a theatre trip, consider going somewhere that isn't London.
 You might be surprised by what you find.